 Depending on who you talked to, those into the property industry will convince you there is no property bubble and the sudden spike in value is none other than demand and lack of supply.
 Is there a property bubble in Asia?
 If so, when will the bubble burst?
 Nobody knows, until it is too late.

-History has shown us again and again, when there is a spike in price, it will eventually collapse, unless we go into hyperinflation, which is almost unlikely.
-In the long run, real estate / property is a good investment, the only problem is do you have the holding power when the bubble burst or interest rate rises?
+History has shown us again and again, when there is a spike in price, it will eventually collapse, unless they go into hyperinflation, which is almost unlikely.
+In the long run, real estate / property is a good investment, the only problem is do you have the holding power when the bubble bursts or interest rate rises?
+If you are into Cityscape Photography, do check out Paul Reiffer Photography.